LAC-Tech/editor/README.md

 ## Scheme <-> Rust Interop

 I want the communication to be as simple as possible: ideally the rust has no idea about scheme.
-Scheme is the master, rust is the slave.
+Scheme is the master, Rust is the slave.

 ## Features

 Stuff I would struggle to program scheme without:

-- multiple dispatch
-- pattern matching
+- pattern matching and/or multiple dispatch
 - hashtables
 - records

-I also want the ability to reload modules at run time, so the user doesn't have to stop the whole system.
+I also want the ability to reload modules at run time, so the user doesn't have to stop the whole system when they've changed their init.scm.

 ## Implementations/Dialects I'm considering